SwiftPackageIndex/SwiftPackageIndex-Server/Resources/Blog/Posts/externally-hosted-package-documentation.md

----
-date: 2022-10-17 12:00
-title: Externally hosted package documentation
-description: Using auto-hosted documentation remains the easiest way to get your package’s documentation available on the web, but we now also support documentation for projects that have more complex requirements or well-established documentation that already lives on the web.
----

 > **UPDATE:** The information in this blog post is superceded by our [official documentation](https://swiftpackageindex.com/SwiftPackageIndex/SPIManifest/documentation/spimanifest/commonusecases).
 Please refer to the documentation rather than this blog post.